MahithasriDara/DATA_ANALYSIS_TASK_1/README.md

 Data cleaning and preprocessing of a raw movie dataset from Kaggle using python
 # 🎬 Movie Dataset - Data Cleaning & Preprocessing

-This project involves cleaning and preprocessing a raw movie dataset from Kaggle using Python (Pandas) and Excel.
+This project involves cleaning and preprocessing a raw movie dataset from Kaggle using Python (Pandas).
 The goal is to handle missing values, remove duplicates, standardize formats, and prepare the dataset for further analysis or visualization.

 ---